Tracking and Mapping in Medical Computer Vision: A Review: Review Process

 To justify the necessity of this review and assert proper coverage in our list of included papers, we also performed a comprehensive search through all reviews from the last decade in the field.
 By noting prior reviews, we help to motivate the need for a recent review in medical camera tracking and mapping.

-In 2013,~\citet{maier-heinOpticalTechniques3D2013} provide an in depth review of optical techniques for surface reconstruction covering: stereo, structured light, SfM, SLAM, Time-of-Flight, models, toolkits, and intra-operative registration.
+In 2013,~\citet{maier-heinOpticalTechniques3D2013} provide an in-depth review of optical techniques for surface reconstruction covering: stereo, structured light, SfM, SLAM, Time-of-Flight, models, toolkits, and intra-operative registration.
 Much has happened since then with the adoption of machine learning.
-More recently, providing more detail on devices, ~\citet{fuFutureEndoscopicNavigation2021} reviews devices in optical and flourescence imaging, along with providing a brief coverage of surgical tool tracking and SLAM methods.
+More recently, providing more detail on devices, ~\citet{fuFutureEndoscopicNavigation2021} reviews devices in optical and fluorescence imaging, along with providing a brief coverage of surgical tool tracking and SLAM methods.

 Focusing on image stitching, surface reconstruction and view enhancement, \citet{bergenStitchingSurfaceReconstruction2016} provide a review that covers technology readiness and provide a useful classification of different methods and their clinical feasibility.

-At a similar time,\citet{linVideobased3DReconstruction2016} review the complementary problem of deformation recovery and surface reconstruction.
+At a similar time,~\citet{linVideobased3DReconstruction2016} review the complementary problem of deformation recovery and surface reconstruction.
 They concluded that deformation recovery and localization remain an open challenge.

 In surgical data management and processing, \cite{munzerContentbasedProcessingAnalysis2018} focus on content-based processing (specularity removal, compression, retrieval) methods for endoscopic images.
 Later,~\citet{maier-heinSurgicalDataScience2022} review the field of surgical data science, detailing infrastructure, data annotation, and analytics.